-When you press the ID button on the front panel, the ID LEDs on both the front and rear of the server are lit to help you locate the server among other servers.
+When you press the system ID button, the ID LEDs on both the front and rear of the server are lit to help you locate the server among other servers.
 You also can turn on the ID LEDs using a remote management program for server presence detection.

 Status Color Description

-On Blue The server is identified.
+On Blue The system is identified.

-Off None The ID LED is not in use or the server is not identified.
+Off None The ID LED is not in use or the system is not identified.